-- \$66.2 million for the purchase of a capped call option. - \$2.0 million for debt issuance costs. - \$0.9 million for tax withholdings related to net share settlements of restricted stock units. - \$0.5 million for principal payments under finance lease obligations.
+- \$66.2 million for the purchase of capped call options. - \$2.0 million for debt issuance costs. - \$0.6 million for tax withholdings related to net share settlements of restricted stock units.

 Indebtedness

 For a discussion of our material indebtedness, see Notes 5 and 6 to our (unaudited) condensed consolidated financial statements included in this report.